 More ideas for adding turmeric to your diet

 - Toss a bit of the root or powder into your smoothie.
 Again, a little goes a long way-- I wouldn't use more than a quarter of a teaspoon of turmeric powder or ½ tablespoon of the fresh turmeric root.

-- Add a pinch of turmeric to a stew.
+- Add a pinch of turmeric to a stew, like this Brussels sprouts stew.
 An eighth or a quarter of a teaspoon should be more than enough.

 - Add it to veggies when you saute or roast them.

 - Add it to eggless omelets, like Besan Chilla or a Moonglet.
 Or to vegan scrambled "eggs".

 - Use it as a natural dye for icing or frosting for cakes or cookies.
 Again, just a tiny bit goes a long way.

 - Turmeric is great for treating minor cuts and scrapes.
 It is an antibiotic and it helps prevent scarring.
 It stains horribly though, so don't get it on your clothes.

 - It makes a great face mask and half a teaspoon mixed with a tablespoon of chickpea flour and enough almond milk to make a paste is almost guaranteed to drive zits and most other imperfections away.
 If your skin is very oily use water or rose water instead of the almond milk.
 (The turmeric will leave a stain on some skin types and it may take another wash to get it all out.)
 Indian brides are often smeared head to toe with turmeric paste the day before the wedding because of its skin-clearing (and auspicious) properties.

 - If you have a pest problem, a humane way to stop ants from entering your home is to sprinkle some turmeric at the point of entry.
 The warmth of the spice keeps the little guys out.